xtuc/wasm-dce/README.md

 # wasm-dce

-> Drop unused functions in your WASM binary.
+> Eliminate unused functions in your WASM binary.

+## Features

+- Removes the export instruction
+- Replaces the func with an empty one (to preserve the index)

 ## Example